This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child has a headache or vomits.

 - You have questions or concerns about your child's condition or care.

 may include any of the following:

 - Extra oxygen may be given if your child's blood oxygen level is lower than it should be.
-He may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
-Ask your child's healthcare provider before you take off the mask or oxygen tubing.
+Your child may get oxygen through a mask.
+He or she may also get oxygen through small tubes placed into the nostrils.

 - Hyperbaric oxygen therapy is used to get more oxygen into your child's body.
-The oxygen is given under pressure to help it get into his tissues and blood.
-He will be in a room called a hyperbaric chamber during the treatment.
+The oxygen is given under pressure to help it get into his or her tissues and blood.
+Your child will be in a room called a hyperbaric chamber during the treatment.

 - An endotracheal tube may be put into your child's mouth or nose.
-It goes down into his windpipe to help keep his airway open and help him breathe.
+It goes down into your child's windpipe to keep the airway open and help him or her breathe.
 It may be hooked to a ventilator (breathing machine).
-He may get extra oxygen through the ET tube.
-He will not be able to talk while the ET tube is in place.
+Your child may get extra oxygen through the ET tube.
+He or she will not be able to talk while the ET tube is in place.

 What to do if you think your child was exposed to CO: